-The Sub-Fund is actively managed in reference to a benchmark.
-The JP Morgan EMBI Global Diversified (the "Benchmark") is used for performance comparison and for internal risk monitoring purposes only, without implying any particular constraints to the Sub-Fund's investments.
+The Sub-Fund is actively managed in reference to a composite benchmark, i.e. 50% JP Morgan EMBI Global Diversified + 50% JP Morgan CEMBI Broad Diversified Index (the "Benchmark").
+The Benchmark is used for performance comparison and for internal risk monitoring purposes only, without implying any particular constraints to the Sub-Fund's investments.
 Bond issuers represented in the portfolio of the Sub-Fund will generally be similar to those of the Benchmark, however their weightings are expected to differ materially and the Investment Manager has discretion to select issuers that are not part of the Benchmark universe.
 The Sub-Fund's holdings are therefore expected to deviate materially from the Benchmark.